-The Mountain as Metaphor for Life and Leadership: Scott Cutler, CEO of Stockx
+The Mountain as Metaphor for Life and Leadership: Scott Cutler, CEO of StockX

 Join us in this engaging episode of “One of One” as we sit down with Scott Cutler, an influential leader with an impressive career at the New York Stock Exchange, StubHub, eBay, and StockX.
 Scott shares his journey from an advisory role to CEO, unfolding his leadership philosophy centered on personal development, exemplary leadership, and achieving results amidst external challenges like the global pandemic and economic shifts.